OpenMS/OpenMS/README.md

 three clause BSD license and runs under Windows, macOS, and Linux.

-It comes with a vast variety of pre-built and ready-to-use tools for proteomics and metabolomics data analysis (TOPPTools) and powerful 2D and 3D visualization (TOPPView).
+It comes with a vast variety of pre-built and ready-to-use tools for proteomics and metabolomics data analysis (TOPPTools) as well as powerful 2D and 3D visualization (TOPPView).

 OpenMS offers analyses for various quantitation protocols, including label-free